zach-capalbo/hubs-client-bot/Readme.md

 This is very much work in process, but demonstrates how to make a Mozilla hubs bot using puppeteer

+**WARNING.** This library relies on Hubs-internal APIs and layouts.
+It is subject to change or breaking at any time.

 ## Usage

 1. Install: `npm i hubs-client-bot`